nishita2104/starve_free_readers_writers_problem/README.md

 Initially in the readers' process, the `wait()` function is called for `new_mutex`.
 This ensures that if writer process is going on, then the reader is pushed into FIFO queue of the `new_mutex` with other writer processes waiting.
 Thus, this enables both readers and writers to be of same priority and escape starvation.
 In the writers' process, `wait()` function is called for `new_mutex` and is thus queued if a reader process is going on.

-This entire solution helps achieve the no starvation goal using a FIFO queue that implements a First-come-first-serve basis.
+This entire solution helps achieve the no starvation goal using a FIFO queue that implements a first-come-first-serve basis.